Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/01/getting-started-with-bdd-intellij.md

 3. Add source folder, “src/test/resources”
 4. Delete the App.java and AppTests.java files
 5. Add the CukesRunner class in the example above
-6. Settings -&gt; Plugins -&gt; Search for “Cucumber for Java” and install
+6. Settings -> Plugins -> Search for “Cucumber for Java” and install
 7. Add the feature file and step class from the example above

 ## Eclipse Users Summary

 All of the above steps are roughly translatable to Eclipse.
 I used Eclipse Luna to recreate this project and the following steps are a guide to what I changed…

-1. File -&gt; New -&gt; Project
+1. File -> New -> Project
-    - Maven -&gt; Maven Project
+    - Maven -> Maven Project
         - Select “maven-archetype-quickstart”
 2. Add the pom.xml repository and dependencies listed in the IntelliJ example above
 3. Add source folder, “src/test/resources”
 4. Delete the App.java and AppTests.java files
 5. Add the CukesRunner class in the example above
-6. Help -&gt; Install New Software
+6. Help -> Install New Software
     - Enter the following URL into the “Work with” field: http://cucumber.github.com/cucumber-eclipse/update-site
 7. Add the feature file and step class from the example above